jghauser/papis-ask/README.md

 # Papis-ask

-This plugin for [Papis](https://github.com/papis/papis) allows you to query and interact with your document library using large language models (LLMs).
-Papis-ask integrates [paper-qa](https://github.com/whitead/paper-qa/) with Papis to provide intelligent document search and question answering capabilities using natural language.
-It is inspired by the excellent work done by [isaksamsten](https://github.com/isaksamsten) on [papisqa](https://github.com/isaksamsten/papisqa).
+This plugin for [Papis](https://github.com/papis/papis) integrates [paper-qa](https://github.com/whitead/paper-qa/) to provide intelligent document search and question answering capabilities using natural language.
+You can set it up to use a variety of local and online LLMs.
+It is inspired by [isaksamsten](https://github.com/isaksamsten)'s excellent work on [papisqa](https://github.com/isaksamsten/papisqa).

-This is alpha software.
-Keep backups and use at your own risk.
+This is under active development.
+Expect bugs and changes.

 ## Installation